Revolutionary Thought: Treat Your Customers Like People

 This one really caught my attention, of course.
 If you’re a regular reader, you know we just completed a series on marketing enablement tools.
 And a recurring theme was the importance of providing customized content throughout the selling cycle.

-B2B marketers have been slower to embrace this concept, perhaps for some of the reasons mentioned earlier.
+B2B marketers have been slower to embrace this concept, perhaps for some reasons mentioned earlier.
 But with technologies available that make it a relatively simple process, there is little excuse for “generic” content.

 Trend: More Marketing Will Be Automated